Last Updated: May 2026

 Natural Bridge

-It was nice to see Jack-in-the-pulpit.
+It was nice to spot Jack-in-the-pulpit along the way.

 Lace Waterfall